pustola/movie_google_trends/README.md

 ### Purpose:
 I want to check if there is increased activity in googling particular keywords or historical events/characters after movie premiere.
 Steps:
-1. Scrap info about movies from web [imdb top 250]
+1. Scrap info about movies from imdb
 >Files:
 movies_scrap.ipynb
 imdb_movies.csv